Read the following and become a better business buyer!

-DISCLAIMER: These suggestions and opinions are offered solely by Edward J. Smith, Ltd. licensed real estate broker-salesman and licensed business broker in the State of Nevada and Utah and not those of First Choice Business Brokers LV101.
+DISCLAIMER: These suggestions and opinions are offered solely by Edward J. Smith, Ltd. licensed real estate broker-salesman and licensed business broker in the State of Nevada and not those of First Choice Business Brokers Las Vegas.
 If you have any special questions about law or accounting or licensing, then we suggest you seek competent representation in those fields.
-Also, please be advised that important required processing of buyers with listings after NDA’s are signed woven into a busy daily appointment schedule does not allow us to respond like Amazon Prime.
+Also, please be advised that important required processing of buyers with listings after NDA’s are signed and woven into a busy daily appointment schedule does not always allow us to respond immediately, please allow approximately 24 hours to receive the requested information.

 Generally, there is little identification information in any internet advertising.
-That’s because you need the required NDA as in #1.
-So please don’t call the broker an ask, “Oh, just tell me where it is so I can drive past it,” or “What’s the name of the company, I just want to know which one it is.”
-Follow the broker’s NDA procedure!
+That’s because you need the required NDA as in page #1.
+So please don’t call the broker and ask, “Oh, just tell me where it is so I can drive past it,” or “What’s the name of the company, I just want to know which one it is.”
+Follow the broker’s procedures and NDA requirements!
 No Exceptions!

-Do not call a business broker just to find out “where it is” or other seeming simple answers to questions.
-Other than the most basic information, in order to receive details about the business, you will be required to sign an NDA.
+Do not call a business broker for your friend, relative or partner.
+The actual buyer must call so we may obtain information to help qualify him or her.
+Other than the most basic information, in order to receive details about the business, you friend, relative or partner will be required to sign an NDA.
 If the inquiry about the business is for you, please don’t have your spouse or your significant other or a friend call for information.
 You must make the call.

 EMPLOYEES, SUPPLIERS, COMPETITORS, ETC.

-Please DO NOT talk with any of these people or other people involved with the day to day aspects of the business.
+Please DO NOT talk with any of employees, suppliers, vendors and competitor and other people involved with the day-to-day aspects of the business.
 There is a very high probability that they don’t know the business is for sale and you speaking with them can cause serious harm or damage to the business.
 This is a requirement in the NDA.

-Often business buyers think they can use the same realtor with whom they bought or sold their home to help buy a business for them.
-Business negotiations and sales must, by Nevada law, be conducted by a person with a real estate license and the required business broker permit.
-There are only a handful of licensed business brokers in the Valley compared to about 22,000 real estate licensees!
+Often business buyers think they can use the same real estate or commercial broker with whom they bought or sold their home or from whom they leased some commercial space, to help buy or sell a business for them.
+Business negotiations and sales, by Nevada law, must be conducted by a person with a real estate license and the required business broker permit.
+There are only a very small number of licensed business brokers in the Nevada compared to over 25,000 real estate licensees!s!

 LISTING ADS AND YOUR INTEREST

 When you contact us about our listing ads, be sure to follow up with any particular ad interest as soon as possible.
-Good businesses attract a lot of attention and the early bird catches the worm!
+Please include the link for the listing to send us and this will provide faster service.
+The fastest service is by emailing your requests to firstname.lastname@example.org.
+Also, you can go directly to https://businessforsaleinlasvegas.com/businesses-for-sale.
+Good businesses attract a lot of callers and the early bird catches the worm!
 The best deals are obtained by making an offer and negotiating.
 Very few business listings sell for their listed price.
-Don’t be afraid to share your price thinking and feedback with your broker!
+Don’t be afraid to share your price thinking and feedback with Ed Smith, your business broker!

-Businesses sold for under $50,000 often don’t even come with a P&L Statement.
-They are typically known as working asset sales wherein the income, if any, is not an issue.
-Higher priced businesses generally do come with CPA prepared financial documents (not audited).
+Businesses sold for under $60,000 often don’t even come with a P&L Statement.
+These businesses are typically known as working asset sales.
+Wherein the income, if any, is not an issue.
+Higher priced businesses generally do come with prepared financial documents (not audited).
 On these smaller sales, you are simply buying a location with historical and enterprise value.
 Typically the cost to purchase or replace the existing asset values for equipment in place can run 2-4 times higher than the asking price of the business for these lower priced listings.
-This is the value!
+This is the obvious value!
+Trying to save even more money by negotiation a lower price can be risky as many a buyer has lost out to another buyer who saw the value of the business at the low listing price and bought it!

 ABSENTEE OWNER BUSINESSES

-The price range for these is usually $500,000+.
-Some Buyers think they can spend $60,000 to get a business that they don’t have to work in and that makes $100,000 per year in net income.
+The price range for these is usually $300,000+.
+Some Buyers think they can spend $60,000 to get a business that they don’t have to work in and that it makes $100,000 per year in net income.
 Don’t kid yourself!
-Most small businesses require active hands-on operators to thrive.
-If you buy a lower priced business and expect to run it long distance, or only be there once or twice per week, then prepare yourself to have your employees steal you blind and ultimately lose the business!
+Most small businesses require active hands-on operators to thrive and the low price range businesses don’t earn that kind of income!
+If you buy a lower priced business and expect to run it long distance, or only be there once or twice per week, then prepare yourself to have your employees steal you blind and ultimately you could lose the business!

-The executive summaries or most other information packages about the business generally have P&L Statements, Federal Tax Returns, and Equipment List etc. Take the time to review all pages.
+Please don’t call the broker until you have read the complete information package.
+These executive summary type reports or most other information packages about the business generally have P&L Statements, Federal Tax Returns, and Equipment List, Lease information and a lot of other valuable information.
+PLEASE take the time to review all pages.
 Very often is the case that the P&L’s are done by the seller.
 Some businesses don’t even have an accounting program and are completed on an estimated expense form sheet during the listing interview process by the broker.
 These estimates are usually relatively accurate and can be used for due diligence verifications.
 Surprisingly, most businesses do not have up to date financial paperwork and we are always attempting to update our files.
-After a long day of running the business, most sellers don’t go home and get on QuickBooks!
+After a long day of running the business, most sellers don’t go home and update QuickBooks!

 Some people ask for “audited financials” on the business.
 Ha-Ha!
-This will never happen with small business sales.
+This will never happen with small businesses.
 That procedure is commonly used for publicly traded companies, banks, national franchise corporations, etc. Never the local pizzeria!
+Please don’t ask!

-Most businesses sell for a certain multiple (varies) plus replacement value of tangible equipment, location, franchised or not, and a host of other factors.
-There are NO comparable sales (comps) used in valuation like those used in residential real estate.
-Even the SBA doesn’t use comps, just cash flow, tangible values and a few other considerations.
+Most businesses sell for certain net income multiples (varies) plus replacement value of tangible equipment, location, franchised or not, and a host of other factors.
+There are generally NO EXACT comparable sales (comps) used in valuation like those used in residential real estate.
+Although there are nationwide databases now available, they are not local the vast majority of times and the regional adjustment and the other adjustment entries are the complete opinion of the practitioner!
+The SBA relies primarily on cash flow, tangible values and a few other considerations.
 The buyers who get the best deals in business buying are the buyers who step up and make an offer.
 When a $150,000 business with that much value in equipment and fixtures alone is reduced to $69,000, buy it!!
-Too many buyers try to chisel another $10,000 or $20,000 of the $69,000 just because they feel they shouldn’t pay full price when it is really half price!
+Too many buyers try to negotiate another $10,000 or $20,000 off the $69,000 just because they feel they shouldn’t pay full price when it is really half price!
 Meanwhile other more field savvy buyers spot the deal and gobble it up while you are trying to cut the price again.
 If you like the business buy it!!

-Forget about it!
+For most small businesses you can forget about it!
 Banks, per se, don’t finance business sales like a home mortgage.
-The only general exception is the Small Business Administration (SBA) which is handled through an SBA approved bank or lender.
+The only general exception is the Small Business Administration (SBA) which is handled through a SBA approved bank or lender.
 There are a few business banks that will consider an “in house” business loan and you will have to use them for your business accounts.
 Most sales with financing are when the seller carries a promissory note for the buyer and the buyer will need to guarantee the note personally.
 Most seller financing is for a very small percentage of the sales price.
+Most SBA lenders are not approving restaurants and almost any business with very poor financial paperwork, a business that shows a very small profit with most of the business benefits being run as “add backs” which benefits the business owner but disappoints the SBA lenders.
+Probably about 90% of all businesses in America will not qualify for SBA financing.
+In addition, the banks and SBA lenders require the applicant to have prior experience in that specific type of business.

 CONNECT WITH THE SELLER